To be a great fleet manager, you need to understand how costs break down

 You’ll find that some features of different fleet management systems are more valuable than others.
-So, before you start shopping, it pays to hone in on specific features that will really help your fleet.
-Not only will you save on superfluous spending; you’ll also gain a better understanding of what you really need.
+So, before you start shopping, it pays to identify the features that will really help your fleet.
+As well as saving money, you’ll get a better feel for the capabilities of different solutions.

 Here are some important features to look out for, ranging from entry level to advanced.

 Displays up-to-date information about vehicles in your fleet.
 Accurately pinpoints vehicle speed, location and drivers’ hours of activity.
 The update frequency of each system varies between one second and five minutes.

 All but the lowest tier fleet management solutions offer real-time tracking as standard.
 You can expect to pay more for a system with a faster update rate.

 Fleet management software that functions on desktop, tablet and mobile devices, enabling you to get fleet updates on the go.